fahrial14/Simple-tic-tac-toe-game/README.md

-# Simple-tic-tac-toe-game
+# Simple-TicTacToe-game
-Just simple tic tac toe using pygame module
+A Simple tic tac toe using pygame module